ncr/background-fu/README.txt

   # after few seconds when background daemon completes the job

   Job.find(job_id).result # result of the job should equal 3

+  If you want to use default generated views, update your config/routes.rb:

+  map.namespace "admin" do |admin|
+    admin.resources :jobs
+  end

+  Then you can point your browser to http://localhost:3000/admin/jobs

 == EXAMPLES: